 Dog friendly pubs restaurants and cafés

-There are lots of pubs, restaurants and cafés in Scotland that will happily welcome you and your dog.
+For a pet friendly break to remember, why not visit one of the many pubs, restaurants and cafés in Scotland that will happily welcome you and your dog.
 Many will offer your dog a bowl of water and a treat too!

 Visit dugsnpubs to find dog friendly places to visit or go for a walk (N.B. dug is the Scots word for dog!) or check directly with the pub, restaurant or café you want to visit to see if they welcome dogs.